PaddlePaddle/FastDeploy/docs/get_started/quick_start_vl.md

 - Python >= 3.10
 - Hardware configuration meets minimum requirements (refer to [Supported Models](../supported_models.md))

-For quick deployment across different hardware, this guide uses the ERNIE-4.5-VL-28B-A3B-Paddle multimodel model as an example, which can run on most hardware configurations.
+For quick deployment across different hardware, this guide uses the ERNIE-4.5-VL-28B-A3B-Paddle or ERNIE-4.5-VL-28B-A3B-PT multimodel model as an example, which can run on most hardware configurations.

 For more information about how to install FastDeploy, refer to the [installation document](./installation/README.md).

 >💡 **Note**: All ERNIE multimodal models support reasoning capability.
 Enable/disable it by setting ```enable_thinking``` in requests (see example below).
+> When using HuggingFace models (torch format), you need to enable `--load_choices "default_v1"`.
 ## 1. Launch Service
 After installing FastDeploy, execute the following command in the terminal to start the service.
 For the configuration method of the startup command, refer to [Parameter Description](../parameters.md)